position-pal/Documentation/content/docs/1-introduction/introduction.md

 ## Getting Started

-The following sections will guide you through the setup, architecture, and usage of PositionPal, demonstrating how it can become an essential tool in your personal safety toolkit.
+The following sections will guide you through the architecture, design and implementation of PositionPal, demonstrating how it can become an essential tool in your personal safety toolkit.